paulido/laravel-components/README.md

 # laravel-components
-laravel-components is a laravel components package. is et set of components. it's contains the following components:
+Laravel Components is a comprehensive package designed for Laravel applications.
+It includes a robust set of reusable components, which are essential for enhancing the development experience.
+The package contains the following components:
 ## Components
 - button
 - button